Optus Stadium: Agile BIM Project Completed Ahead of Schedule

 The engineering team implemented a process that provided significant benefits from the use of the model through increased design collaboration and coordination, while also lessening the burden of the increased deliverable requirements like COBie.
 This gave the builder a clear direction, as well as compliance checking and assurance that the project could be delivered to meet the client’s aspirations and develop their knowledge of BIM.
 This meant that architectural and structural refinements could occur in parallel without losing element-to-element connectivity or resulting in the separation of modeling parts, which avoided timely rework at each design update.

 As an outcome of the digital workflow, architects and engineers maintained complete coordination and alignment of design throughout the project.
-Through consultation with Multiplex, it was determined that for the speed of construction (given the tight timeframes imposed by the client), the structure would consist of reinforced concrete lateral stability cores, with a composite steel and concrete frame.
-This made it possible for the steelwork to be erected quickly with the slabs poured on permanent metal deck formwork without back-propping allowing the fit-out of the structure to quickly follow.
+For the speed of construction (client gave the tight timeframes), the structure consists of reinforced concrete lateral stability cores, with a composite steel and concrete frame.
+This made possible to erect the steelwork quickly with the slabs poured on permanent metal deck formwork without back-propping allowing the fit-out of the structure to quickly follow.

 The bowl structure of the stadium was designed using precast pre-stressed concrete plates, which made it possible for more than 3,250 elements to be constructed and stored off-site for “just in time” delivery.
 The bowl geometry was rationalized to limit the number of changes in plate rise whilst maintaining spectator sight-lines, and plates were designed to maximize use from a limited number of molds, resulting in a highly efficient and economical solution.

 Model-Based Fabrication Review: Arup +PDC cooperation = 50% saving on workflow time